 How long does it take to get permanent residency in Eritrea?

-Most visa pathways in Eritrea lead to PR within 999-999 years.
+Most visa pathways in Eritrea lead to PR within an indefinite period.
 Requirements usually include continuous residence, tax compliance, and basic Tigrinya proficiency.

 What is the cost of living in Eritrea?